 But I signed up for my first rewards card last year, and since I pay off my balance each month, it’s awesome.

-Right now, Barclaycard is offering a free cash-back card.
+Right now, Barclaycard is offering a fee-free cash-back card.
 It’s called the Barclaycard CashForward™ World MasterCard® — which makes me feel like a very legitimate adult when I say it out loud.

-Free is emphasized here because usually rewards cards sometimes come with sign-up fees.
+Free is emphasized here because rewards cards can come with sign-up fees.
 However, this one does not.

 You’ll also get unlimited 1.5% cash back on every purchase.
 And this isn’t restricted to gas or groceries — it’s for any purchase you make.

 If you manage to spend $1,000 within the first 90 days of opening the card (groceries are expensive), you’ll earn $200 in cash rewards.
 Perf for Amazon spending.